/ seo-glossary / What is Page Authority? SEO Guide for Beginners

 Learn what page authority is, how it differs from domain authority, and how to increase the authority of individual pages on your site.

 Page Authority (PA) is a metric developed by Moz that predicts how well a specific page will rank in search engine results.
-It is scored on a scale from 1 to 100, with higher numbers indicating a stronger likelihood of ranking.
-Unlike Domain Authority, which measures the strength of an entire website, Page Authority focuses on the ranking potential of a single URL.
+Moz scores it on a logarithmic scale from 1 to 100, with higher numbers corresponding to a greater ability to rank.
+Unlike Domain Authority, which measures the predictive ranking strength of an entire domain or subdomain, Page Authority focuses on the ranking potential of a single URL.
+Moz calculates both with the same methodology, so the two metrics are directly comparable in how they are built.

 Why Page Authority Matters for SEO